Powder Keg Crowd

 - It's disturbing enough in the book, but John Schlesinger's movie version takes it to the level of full-on Nightmare Fuel.

 - Another instance occurs in Guards!
-Guards! when an angry crowd surrounds Lady Sybil's dragon sanctuary; on this occasion Vimes manages to calm them down.
+Guards! when an angry crowd surrounds Lady Sybil's dragon sanctuary; on this occasion Vimes manages to calm them down by threatening to use one on them.

 - In Unseen Academicals, the Shove is always a Powder Keg Crowd.
 Neatly defused by Nutt at the climax.